NitaCristian/NitaCristian.github.io/Lesson7/index.md

 A function call essentially means that the microprocessor jumps to executing the next instruction belonging to the called function at a nonsequential memory location.
 After it is done with executing the instructions in the function, it returns to where it left off.

-To implement this logic, the compiler converts your function call into a `CALL` instruction for the microprocessor.
+To implement this logic, the compiler converts your function call into a CALL instruction for the microprocessor.
 This instruction is accompanied by the address in memory the next instruction needs to be taken from.
-When the microprocessor encounters `CALL`, it saves the position of the instruction to be executed after the function call on the stack and jumps to the memory location contained in the `CALL` instruction.
+When the microprocessor encounters CALL, it saves the position of the instruction to be executed after the function call on the stack and jumps to the memory location contained in the CALL instruction.

 ### Understanding the Stack

 ---

-The stack is a `Last-In-First-Out` memory structure, quite like a stack of plates where you pick the plate on top, which was the last one to be placed on the stack.
+The stack is a Last-In-First-Out memory structure, quite like a stack of plates where you pick the plate on top, which was the last one to be placed on the stack.

 Putting data onto the stack is called a push operation.
 Getting data out of the stack is called a pop operation.